 In fact, since June 2018, more of the new processing power from the top 500 supercomputers around the world comes from GPU vs CPU.
 And companies like Microsoft, Facebook, Google, and Baidu are already using this technology to do more.

-Let’s take a look at the differences between a CPU vs GPU in detail.
+Here are the exact differences between a CPU processor vs GPU graphics card:

 Central Processing Unit (CPU)

 A Central Processing Unit (CPU) is the brain of any computer or server.
 Any dedicated server will come with a physical CPU (sometimes two or four) to perform the basic processing of the operating system.
 Cloud VPS servers have virtual cores allocated from a physical chip.

 Historically, if you have a task that requires a lot of processing power, you add more CPU power vs adding a graphics card and allocate more processor clock cycles to the tasks that need to happen faster.

 Many basic servers come with two to eight cores, and some powerful servers have 32, 64 or even more processing cores.
 In terms of GPU vs CPU speed, CPU cores have a higher clock speed, usually in the range of 2-4 GHz.
 CPU clock speed is a fundamental difference that needs to be considered when comparing a processor vs a graphics card.

 Why Not Run the Whole Operating System on the GPU?

 There are some restrictions when it comes to using a graphics card vs CPU.
 One of the major restrictions is that all the cores in a GPU are designed to only process the same operation at once (this is referred to as SIMD: Single Instruction, Multiple Data).

 So, if you are making 1,000 individual similar calculations, like cracking a password hash, a GPU can work great by executing each one as a thread on its own core with the same instructions.